WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

+To summarize, we compile each test input in two modes: with and without optimization.
+We consider the following conditions as bug candidates: \begin{itemize}[noitemsep, leftmargin=*, topsep=2pt] \item Crashes during either optimization compilation or optimized program execution. \item Discrepancies in compilation status (pass/fail) between the two modes. \item Different program outputs between the two modes. \end{itemize}

-\parabf{Optimization collection.} { We start to gather the compiler source code that is specifically for optimization by specifying the relevant directories.
-For example, the source code of optimization passes for \ptinductor are managed under the \CodeIn{torch/\_inductor} directory, and that for \llvm is mainly placed under \CodeIn{llvm/lib/Transforms}.
+\parabf{Optimization collection.} {We start to gather optimization-specific compiler source code by specifying the relevant directories.
+For example, the source code of optimization passes for \ptinductor is managed under the \CodeIn{torch/\_inductor} directory, and that for {\tfxla is mainly placed under \CodeIn{tensorflow/compiler/xla/service}}.
 We next identify code fragments (\eg functions) that perform optimizations through simple keyword pattern matching.
-For example, operator fusion is an important optimization in \dl compilers and we collect the relevant functions by searching ``fusion'' or ``fuse'' in \ptinductor and \tfxla.
-In addition, auxiliary functions invoked by the main optimizations are also collected since they may unveil essential conditions for activating the optimizers.
+For instance, operator fusion is an important optimization in \dl compilers and we collect the relevant functions by searching ``fusion'' or ``fuse''{}.
+In addition, auxiliary functions invoked by the main optimizations are also collected since they may unveil essential conditions for activating the optimizations.
 Curating and identifying optimization-relevant code fragments is required to drive \tech; however, it shall be easy for compiler developers who have a deep understanding of the code being maintained. }

-\parabf{Instrumentation.} { To gather the triggering information for the feedback loop (\S~\ref{subsec:feedback}), we instrument each collected optimization function by inserting a logging statement at the function entry.
+\parabf{Instrumentation.} {To gather the triggering information for the feedback loop (\S~\ref{subsec:feedback}), we instrument each collected optimization function by inserting a logging statement at the function entry.
 As such, when compiling a test program, from the logs a sequence of activated optimization passes can be obtained. }